Kanna Thorakkanum Saami: Plot

-Sekar (Sivakumar) arrives in Chennai to attend an interview and lands the job.
-Distant relatives Venu (Cho Ramaswamy) and his wife Usha, help him get settled.
-He rents a room at Sooru Subbamma's (Manorama) house by lying that he's married and that his wife will join him at the end of the month.
+Sekhar arrives in Chennai to attend a job interview and lands the job.
+Distant relatives Venu and his wife Usha, help him get settled.
+He rents a room at Sooru Subbamma's house by lying that he is married and that his wife will join him at the end of the month.
 Subbamma insists on seeing a photograph of his wife and also insists that he write letters to his wife.
-Sekar gets a picture of a random woman and sends letters to a fictitious address.
-He's in for a major shock when Sumathi (Jeevitha), his imagined wife, shows up at the house.
-Sumathi insists that she is Sekar's wife and he can't kick her out without Subbamma learning of his duplicity.
+Sekhar gets a picture of a random woman and sends letters to a fictitious address.
+He's in for a major shock when Sumathi, his imagined wife, shows up at the house.
+Sumathi insists that she is Sekhar's wife and he can't kick her out without Subbamma learning of his duplicity.
 Subbamma is also close to his boss so if she learns the truth, he would be out of a home and lose his job.
 Sumathi for her part insists that she is, in fact, his wife.
-She also knows so many details of his life that everyone around Sekar, including Venu who helped him in the initial duplicity, believes her.
-After some initial fighting, Sekar comes to see Sumathi's kindness and genuine affection for him.
+She also knows so many details of his life that everyone around Sekhar, including Venu who helped him in the initial duplicity, believes her.
+After some initial fighting, Sekhar comes to see Sumathi's kindness and genuine affection for him.
 He falls in love with her and wishes to make their false marriage into a real one.
 However, Sumathi has many secrets and several enemies that threaten the couple's happiness.
-Sekar and Sumathi must confront these blockades to earn their happily ever after.
+Sekhar and Sumathi must confront these blockades to earn their happily ever after.